stossy11/SideJITServer/README.md

 Now run `SideJITServer --pair` and on your PC make sure you click on Trust this PC!
 Also it will show you a prompt to continue just type "y"

+PS: Every other time you run SideJITServer run `SideJITServer` without --pair as you only need to do this once

 Now thats done, Install [this](https://www.icloud.com/shortcuts/b0ffc9c3f0e74e7a8f8052c89fa322cf) shortcut